Please ensure Javascript is enabled for purposes of website accessibility L Citrulline for Weight Loss Cocktail

 Arginine is a substrate (“fuel”) the body uses to produce nitric oxide.
 Higher arginine levels support greater nitric oxide production, which aids vasodilation, blood flow, and energy production.

-Beyond improving exercise performance, citrulline may also support fat loss via a few different mechanisms.
+Beyond improving exercise performance, citrulline may also support fat loss via a few different mechanisms, making it an effective option for those considering citrulline weight loss strategies.

 Animal research indicates that nitric oxide inhibits proliferation and enhances the expression of two key adipogenic marker genes in peroxisome proliferator-activated receptor (PPAR) and uncoupling protein-1 (UCP-1).[3,4]